cncf/tag-security/community/assessments/projects/openfga/joint-assessment.md

 including users of the systems referenced by the permission model as well as permissions and access levels for each.
 Attackers may have multiple motivations
 including:
-* Exfiltrating relationship and condition and user data from the service
+* Exfiltrating relationship, condition and user data from the service
-* Tampering with data to assign or elevate permissions or remove access to authorized users
+* Tampering with data to assign, elevate permissions or remove access to authorized users
 * Studying the data to understand the application design and operation for further attack steps
 * Denial of service by rendering OpenFGA unable to respond to auth requests